How to Create and Publish an Android Library for Beginners

 Khush Panchal

-Currently working as an Android Engineer at ALLEN Digital, previously worked at MX Player (Acquired by Amazon), a popular video streaming platform with over 1 billion downloads, where I was involved in developing features for the SVOD, Ad Tech and Smart TV domains.
-I have hands-on experience in all stages of the development cycle, from planning and design to deployment, using Java, Kotlin, Android, XML, Compose, KMP, Exoplayer, MVVM, Flow, and Coroutines.
-I graduated from IIT Kharagpur, and received the Institute Silver Medal award for the best performance among all the students of the department.
-I also received the Prof. Sudhir Ranjan Sengupta Memorial Prize for excellence in academics.
-In addition to my professional work, I actively create open-source projects, with over 600 stars across various repositories, including EventKT (A highly customisable android tracking library) and Ketch (An android file downloader library).
-I also write technical blogs explaining complex topics with simplicity.
-I am passionate about learning new technologies, solving challenging problems, and collaborating with diverse teams.
-I am always interested in exciting projects and potential opportunities to contribute.
+Currently working as an Android Engineer at ALLEN Digital, making the learning journey smoother and more engaging for millions of students.
+Previously, I worked at Amazon MX Player, a popular video streaming platform with over 1 billion downloads, where I contributed to features across SVOD, Ad Tech, and Smart TV domains.
+I have hands-on experience across the entire Android development lifecycle — from planning and design to deployment — using modern tools and technologies like Kotlin, Jetpack Compose, KMP, CMP, ExoPlayer, Flow, and Coroutines.
+I graduated from IIT Kharagpur and was awarded the Institute Silver Medal for the best academic performance in my department, along with the Prof. Sudhir Ranjan Sengupta Memorial Prize for academic excellence.
+Beyond work, I’m an active open-source contributor with over 700 stars across various repositories, including EventKT (a highly customizable Android tracking library) and Ketch (an Android file downloader library with over 500 stars).
+I also write technical blogs that simplify complex topics for developers.
+I’m passionate about learning new technologies, solving challenging problems, and collaborating with diverse teams.
+Always open to exciting projects and opportunities to contribute.